How to start a Gator Club®

 The criteria for expansion includes:

-• For in-state clubs, a minimum of 200 alumni in a particular area, with 25 percent of that number already being active dues paying members
+• For in-state clubs, a minimum of 200 alumni in a particular area (typically a county), with 25% of that already being active dues paying members of the UFAA

-• For out-of-state clubs, a minimum of 50 alumni and friends that are dues paying members
+• For out-of-state clubs, a minimum of 50 alumni, parents and/or friends who are dues paying members of the UFAA

 • A distance of 50 miles between out-of-state Gator Clubs®

-• A minimum of 5 key leaders (President, President-Elect, Treasurer, Secretary, Web/Communications) to form a board of directors
+• A minimum of four (4) key leaders (President, President-Elect, Treasurer, Secretary) to form a board of directors

-First, check the list of alumni clubs ( Find a Gator Club® ) to be sure there is no Gator Club® in your area.
-If a club does not exist, contact the Alumni Association to determine if there are the minimum number of alumni and dues paying members in your area.
-This report may take up to 10 business days to obtain.
+First, check the list of alumni clubs (Find a Gator Club®) to be sure there is no Gator Club® in your area.
+If a club does not exist, contact the Alumni Association to determine if the number of alumni and/or dues paying members meets the minimum requirements in your area.
+This report may take up to 15 to 20 business days to obtain.

 Second, join the Alumni Association.
 You (and all future officers) must be a member to organize a club.
 If your area meets the required numbers of alumni and members, UFAA can send an email to alumni, parents and friends in the area to gauge interest in starting a club.
 Recipients will receive an email with information about club interest and an online survey.
-A good practice at this point is the creation of a Facebook page or other social media presence to notify Gators in your area of the interest in a club.
 If the UFAA receives sufficient responses to the survey, they can initiate an organizational meeting.

-Third, Schedule an organizational meeting with UFAA to inform and assist you in your development plan for chartering a club.
-The meeting will take place with an RVP, UFAA/Club representative, or the Director of Gator Clubs and Affiliate Groups either in person, webinar, or via conference call and explain: how you can build the Gator Nation in your area, what you currently know of the alumni in your area, how you will support the mission of UFAA and UF, and the activities you can plan for the club and how you will attract volunteers.
+Third, the UFAA will schedule an organizational meeting, either in-person or virtually, to assist in the process of developing the club to prepare for submitting the application for charter to the UFAA Board of Directors.
+The meeting will take place with the Regional Director, the UFAA staff liaison for the region, and/or the Director of Alumni Volunteer Engagement and discuss: establishing a provisional board, how you can build the Gator Nation® in your area, what you currently know of the alumni in your area, how you will support the mission of the UFAA and UF, and the activities you can plan for the club and how you will attract volunteers.

-Fourth, With the assistance of the interested volunteers, UFAA will develop a proposal to charter the club in your area.
+Fourth, the UFAA staff liaison assist interested volunteers in developing the proposal to be officially chartered as a full Gator Club®.
 The proposal must be passed by the UFAA Board of Directors.

 Reminder:

-• All members of the association are automatically members in their local gator club.
+• All members of the UFAA are automatically members in their local Gator Club®.

 • Membership is open to anyone, including non-alumni.